DioxideCN/plugin-lucence-for-halo/README.md

 If you have innovative ideas or discover any issues, we encourage you to contribute by forking the repository and submitting a Pull Request.
 Once your code passes the tests, it will be merged into the main branch, becoming a permanent part of "Lucence for Halo".

+If you are considering developing an extension for Lucence Editor, you can refer to this repository: https://github.com/DioxideCN/default-lucence-plugin.

 ## License

 [GPL-3.0 license](https://github.com/DioxideCN/plugin-lucence-for-halo/blob/main/LICENSE)